a podcast that re.thinks everything

 Your regular response to conflict is your “default mode.”
 Outside of conscious awareness, your built-in psychological defense system takes over during moments of distress and discord.
 Following the blueprint of evolutionary logic, your mind has evolved for particular and functional purposes; it’s a shame that handling conflict with people is not one of them.

 In summary, intelligence is your mental capacity for grasping truths, facts, meanings, and connections.
 Similarly, relationship intelligence is your ability to learn and understand how people are connected to, behave toward, and interact with each other.
-As your r.IQ grows, and you’ll find that getting your needs met by different people, mainly when conflict occurs, happens with greater ease.
+As your r.IQ grows, you’ll find that getting your needs met by different people, even when conflict occurs, happens with greater ease.

 But there’s a catch.
 To become relationally intelligent, you must know how your mind works.